How to Stop Exchange Server from Recreating Meetings?

 • Select Exchange and the File format you want the data in.

-• Scroll to the Workload section select and apply the date filter if need be.
+• Scroll to the Workload section, select and apply the date filter if needed.

 • Use the Source screen to validate the Exchange Server Credentials.